tingtaox/googleWindowOpener/README.md

 ### How to run test
 1. Go to https://sites.google.com/a/chromium.org/chromedriver/downloads and download ChromeDriver 2.32
-2. Extract the zip file and the path to the chromedriver in line 12 BaseTest.java
+2. Extract and configure path in SupermanWindow.java
-3. run $mvn test-compile
+3. Compile and run
-4. run $mvn test

-You should see one Shopping page open and operated all the way to checkout.
+You should see some windows open and operation done smoothly.